IonicaBizau/noop6/README.md

     // => 1764
 });

-// No error, even we don't send the callback function square(42);
+// No error, even though we didn't pass the callback function square(42);
 ```